LinkSheet/LinkSheet/README.md

 ## Nightly builds

-Github automatically builds a "nightly" version of LinkSheet on push (e.g. meaning one or more commits have occurred).
+Github automatically builds a "nightly" version of LinkSheet on push (e.g. meaning one or more commits have occurred)

 * Latest build is always available via [nightly.link](https://nightly.link/LinkSheet/LinkSheet/workflows/build-nightly/master/linksheet-nightly.zip)
 * Use [Obtainium](https://github.com/ImranR98/Obtainium) with the [nightly](https://github.com/LinkSheet/nightly) repository to auto-download builds